 - Insulate your water pipes.
 You’ll get hot water faster and avoid wasting water waiting for it to heat up.

 - If you have a well at home, check the pump periodically.
-If you hear the pump kick on and off while water is being used, you have a leak that needs to be fixed.
+If you hear the pump kick on and off while water is not being used, you have a leak that needs to be fixed.

 Lawn and Garden